5 Hidden Dirty Water Risks Every Dog Parent Must Know

 What is dirty water?

-Simply put dirty water is water that you wouldn’t drink.
+Simply put, dirty water is water that you wouldn’t drink.
 It may look clean, but you or your dog could get sick if you drank the water.
-You can find dirty water in such forms as:
+You can find dirty water in forms:

 • Mud puddle